Hang An Outdoor Thermometer Clock On Your Front Porch

 Instead, I opted to use toggle bolts to fasten a 3/4 inch thick wooden plate to the column.

-this meant drilling holes into the column, I could remove the plate if needed and repair
+Although this meant drilling holes into the column, I could remove the plate if needed and repair the holes.

 I then drilled the holes for the toggle bolts.